Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

-In order to improve the accuracy of peak detection, parabolic interpolation is used to estimate the peak's location with greater accuracy by using the peak correlation and it's two closes neighbour's values to estimate the fractional peak value.
+In order to improve the accuracy of peak detection, parabolic interpolation is used to estimate the peak's location with greater accuracy by using the peak correlation and it's two closest neighbour's values to estimate the fractional peak value.

 The method for parabolic interpolation is defined as: